-Hopefully by now you've had a chance to recover from holiday spending and maybe you're expecting a refund.
+Hopefully by now, you've had a chance to recover from holiday spending and maybe you're expecting a refund.
 Even so, money is money and it's always good to have more.
-Plus, I feel like us men are "expected" to know how to do stuff, but honestly I'm not a mechanic ... and I know a lot of you guys aren't either.
+Plus, I feel like us men are "expected" to know how to do stuff, but honestly, I'm not a mechanic ... and I know a lot of you guys aren't either.
 Don't worry though, while installing a supercharger or replacing an exhaust pipe might be beyond most of us, there are things we can do our selves that will help save money compared to sending the car to the garage to get it fixed.

 The challenge is that unless you know what you are doing already, it's tough to get started.
 During a visit to AutoZone recently, I was totally impressed by how welcoming their staff was and how approachable the store was as well.
-Sure, most of the people going there were gear heads, but along with a 20 year-old driving a customized car with the chrome rims and chain-link steering wheel was a guy who was buying washer fluid for his BMW.
+Sure, most of the people going there were gear heads, but along with a 20-year-old driving a customized car with the chrome rims and chain-link steering wheel was a guy who was buying washer fluid for his BMW.
 While you can always go to a big-box store's "auto section" the biggest difference for me was when I had a question the person behind the counter was knowledgeable and knew exactly what I needed.

 Tax time is a great time to consider DIY stuff for your car since for some of you (like myself), we're paying extra money to the IRS and looking for ways to save money.
-For others of you, it's like hitting the lottery and you can spend some of that rebate money pimping your ride or even just making some long overdue repairs.
+For others of you, it's like hitting the lottery and you can spend some of that rebate money pimping your ride or even just making some long-overdue repairs.

-We'll be sharing more about my experience at AutoZone coming up, but here's a few ways that you can save money right now with DIY car care.
+Here's a few ways that you can save money right now with DIY car care.

 Change Your Own Oil